Why Is Local Business Schema Markup Critical to Local SEO Success?

 Google published a short video showing a “day in the life” with Google Assistants.
 This video is awesome.
 In 2 minutes they show how our day can be transformed by being informed and guided by an Assistant.
 Examples include guidance to a first appointment, advice on what to make for dinner, from anywhere, while never clicking on a business website.

-So How Do You Take Control?
+So How Do You Take Control of Local Business Schema?

 Good news!
 If you add Schema Markup to your website, Google will automatically make the marked-up information “searchable” by Assistants, resulting in your customers being able to search your content through voice as well as new visitors being able to reach you through Answer Boxes.
 What a great way to engage your customers and be “voice ready” with no additional effort (since you are already doing schema for SEO purposes)!
 Today, Google Assistant supports actions for News, Recipes, and Podcasts, but many, many more are clearly on their way.